 - Between 1895 and 2011, temperatures in the Northeast have increased by almost 2˚F (0.16˚F per decade), and precipitation has increased by approximately five inches, or more than 10 percent (0.4 inches per decade).

 - Global sea levels are projected to rise 1 to 4 feet by 2100.

 - A sea level rise of two feet, without any changes in storms, would more than triple the frequency of dangerous coastal flooding throughout most of the Northeast.

 Preparedness & Recovery

 The most important thing you can do in the event of a flood or flash flood is to avoid the impacted areas.
+You may also need to keep in touch with experts who could help you Get the best in water damage restoration.
 Our familiarity with rain and water creates a different risk perception, but it should not be taken lightly.
 We have a tendency to overlook and internalize what 20+ inches of rain would look like in our daily activities, since it’s something most of us have never experienced.
 However, when you find yourself in a flash flood or flood area, you can take these helpful measures to avoid further loss of property or life:

 - Use USGS’s WaterAlert system (http://maps.waterdata.usgs.gov/mapper/wateralert) to receive texts or email messages when a stream in your area is rising to flood level.

 - Regularly clear debris from gutters and downspouts.